Emulator Issues #11528

 I've run into an instruction (rlwimi r6, r7, 16, 6, 15) that displays the wrong bitmask, debugger shows it as 0x000003FF when it should be 0x03FF0000 (bits 6-15), I've tracked it down to this line, with HelperRotateMask.
 I'm not sure if it's the disassembler or the interpreter too but it's worth double checking, rlwinm/rlwimi is a pain.
 Instruction opcode is 0x50E6819E, used in every GameCube game in MEMIntrruptHandler+0x2C

-#1 Updated by taolas about 1 month ago
+#1 Updated by taolas over 2 years ago

 12345678 rl 16 -> 56781234 wimi 6, 15 -> 06780000 (678 = 3FF).